"How do I edit my photo to look like (insert famous photographer's name)?"

 It's a question that dominates editing forums.

-There are certain photographers that have unique, signature styles that others try to emulate.
-There are all kinds of things that go into a signature style—choice of subject matter, shooting approach, equipment—and a big basket of small choices that are essentially unique to every photographer and their situation.
-One thing can be emulated, however, is how your favorite photographer adjusts color and contrast in post-production.
+Certain photographers have unique, signature styles that others try to emulate.
+All kinds of things go into a signature style, from the choice of subject matter to the shooting approach, equipment, and a lot of small choices that are unique to every photographer and their situation.

 Before we jump into color, let me reiterate: style isn't just post-production; much of it is related to how the image is captured.
 Simulating effects like shallow depth of field and backlighting in post-production is usually an unconvincing substitute for good gear, subjects, and technique.
 However, adjusting color can help you create a unique style of your own.